hujhax/austin-improv-wiki/Troupes/The Bare Minimum.md

 ## Summary
 ### Press Blurb
 Their press blurb, taken from a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>The Bare Minimum is James Bowie High School's comedy club.
-It's led by [[Performers/Jeremy Sweetlamb]], a Hideout regular, and [[Harrison Hammonds]], a kid.
+It's led by [[Performers/Jeremy Sweetlamb|Jeremy Sweetlamb]], a Hideout regular, and [[Harrison Hammonds]], a kid.
 We try to go over improv and comedy writing and host open mics in the school's theatre once a month.</blockquote>

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>We do a mix of stand-up, improv, and sketch.
 At the Hideout we'll probably just do improv and maybe some stand-up.
 In terms of improv we do short-form games.
 If we had a deal or gimmick it would probably be that we're in high school.</blockquote>